Last updated: 8 December 2020

 Economy 7 tariffs are a great way to save money if you use a good bulk of household energy in the evenings.
 They work with a dual pricing plan, separating overnight meter readings from daylight hour readings to apply the different fuel rates.
 If you already have an Economy 7 meter installed in your home, you can take advantage of Green Network Energy Economy 7 tariffs.

 Green Network Energy customer service is a priority for the brand.
 Because it’s a smaller company, it is able to provide more personal service.
-As a result, the reviews are quite positive when it comes to customer service - the company has a four-star rating on Trustpilot.
+As a result, Green Network Energy reviews are quite positive when it comes to customer service.
+In general, the company has a rating of 4.2 out of 5 on TrustPilot.
 The brand’s identity focuses on its Italian heritage, so customer service is available in both Italian and English.

 Direct debit payments and paperless billing are available with all plans, and Green Network Energy offers a mobile app to assist you with basic account functions.